Seven prisons have industry facilities that provide a wide range of services. Businesses can either purchase products or use a service.

 - if there is the possibility that job losses could occur in the local community.

-We do not enter into partnerships with companies looking for support due to hardship or financial difficulties.
+We don't enter into partnerships with companies looking for support due to hardship or financial difficulties.

 This agreement sets out the terms and conditions that both parties agree to for the life of the partnership.

-Businesses dealing with us do not have to worry about the safety or security of prisoners or the prison.
+Businesses dealing with us don't have to worry about the safety or security of prisoners or the prison.
 Workers will not become employees of the company.

 - direction, supervision, custody and control of the worker at all times